bolanosdev/cookiecutter-go-mux/README.md

 # About

 This project is a [Cookiecutter](https://github.com/cookiecutter/cookiecutter) template for quickly spinning up a Go microservice.

-It was designed to be used by the Application Services team to quickly spin up new microservices to prevent a lot of startup overhead.
+## Pending

+GH Actions
+PGX
+Telemetry
+Metrics
+Logging

 ## Getting Started